quotient-im/libQuotient/CONTRIBUTING.md

 * 4-space indents, no tabs, no trailing spaces, no last empty lines.
 If you spot the code abusing these - thank you for fixing it.
 * Prefer keeping lines within 80 characters.
 Slight overflows are ok only if that helps readability.
+Ideally, just use `.clang-format` to format lines.

 Additionally:
-* Please don't make "hypocritical structs" with protected or private members.
-  In general, `struct` is used to denote a plain-old-data structure, rather than data+behaviour.
-If you need access control or are adding yet another non-trivial (construction, assignment) member function to a `struct`, just make it a `class` instead.
+* Do not use `struct` next to protected or private members; try to use it with plain-old-data structures, with maybe just a function or two among public members.
+If you need access control or are adding yet another non-trivial (construction, assignment) member function to a `struct`, make it a `class` instead.
 * For newly created classes, keep to
   [the rule of 3/5/0](http://en.cppreference.com/w/cpp/language/rule_of_three) -
   make sure to read about the rule of zero if you haven't before, it's not